 Material composition of the roof (such as shingles, tiles, etc.).

-Most Common Roof Problems to Look for When Buying a Home
+Most Common Roof Problems to Watch Out for When Buying a Home

 Your professional roof inspection report should provide details on the exact problems noted from their inspection and any primary repair recommendations if needed.
 When evaluating the roof on a home, look for common issues that could signal a need for repair or replacement in the near future.
 These can include: